 It sounds simple, but make sure that your address, phone number, email address, and website are featured prominently, ideally multiple times.
 You could and should use these as part of a Facebook post.
 Remember, the idea of the Facebook page isn’t just for fun, it’s to attract people to book.

-An interesting truth about the “buying” process is that almost 60% of all people who would buy but don’t buy because it’s hard for them to buy – there isn’t an unobtrusive process for them to complete the transaction.
+An interesting truth about the “buying” process is that almost 60% of all people would buy but don’t buy because it’s hard for them to buy – there isn’t an unobtrusive process for them to complete the transaction.
 I.E. make it easy for people to engage with you.
 Remove all roadblocks as this article discusses, and make sure your contact information and links to your direct booking website are appropriately placed on your page and in your articles.

 6. Ensure you’re listed on all Social Media Channels

 The more channels you are listed on, the great authority your website, and hence your direct booking chances will be.
-Ensure you’re on all of these, and you post consistently and regularly.
-Facebook, Instagram and Pinterest are great because the content stays on the site (at least for a while).
+Ensure you’re on all of these, and that you post consistently and regularly.
+Facebook, Instagram, and Pinterest are great because the content stays on the site (at least for a while).
 Tweets, on the other hand, get buried in minutes.